Datacube segmentation via Deep Spectral Clustering: Results: Deep Clustering synthetic datacubes

-\section{Results: deep clustering synthetic datacubes}
+\section{Results: Deep Clustering synthetic datacubes}

 Since the work is an exploratory phase, we applied the developed architecture on two synthetic datasets (ordered alphabetically).
-The first is a synthetic dataset of astrophysical interest; the second, is a synthetic dataset of imaging with nuclear techniques on pictorial artworks.
+The first is a synthetic dataset of astrophysical interest; the second, is a synthetic dataset of imaging obtained by nuclear techniques on pictorial artworks.

 The detailed description of how each dataset is created is described in the relative section.
-In both cases, to generate the datacube we have used \texttt{ganX}, an open-source python package to create spectral datacubes starting from RGB images and a well-defined dictionary of rgb-spectral signal relations \cite{bombini2023ganx, Bombini_ganX_-_generate_2023}.
+In both cases, to generate the datacube we have used \texttt{ganX}, an open-source \textsc{Python} package to create spectral datacubes starting from RGB images and a well-defined dictionary of rgb-spectral signal relations \cite{bombini2023ganx, Bombini_ganX_-_generate_2023}.

+All the datasets, trained models, and produced code is publicly available online.
+See Section \ref{sec:data-and-code} for more details.